magicaltrap/clickbait_fastai/README.md

 # Clickbait Challenge Dataset
 Download the Clickbait Challenge dataset [here](https://www.clickbait-challenge.org "Clickbait Challenge") (latest release date: June 30, 2017).
 The .zip file contains `instances.jsonl` and `truth.jsonl` that we need later.
-Also download the `unlabeled` .zip.file.
+Also download the unlabeled .zip.file.

-The Clickbait Challenge dataset provides a JSON file with 19538 examples (Twitter posts linking a news article).
+The Clickbait Challenge dataset provides a JSON file with labeled 19538 examples (Twitter posts linking a news article).
 This is an example Twitter post from the dataset: [Ban lifted on Madrid doping laboratory](https://twitter.com/bbcworld/status/858224473597779969?lang=en "Twitter Post") and in the JSON file it looks like this:

 ```
 from instances.jsonl